lgblgblgb/BASIC-M6502/README.md

 "standard" 6502 assembly syntax which had things like `#`, `,` as part of the syntax had to be solved differently.

+How do I know it was MACRO-10?
+I cannot know for sure, just guessing.
+After searching the web for assembler directives used in the source, I had the conclusion that maybe it was MACRO-10.
+Just by have a look on some MACRO-10 assembly sources then, it was quite clear, that it should be that, or at least very close.
+The source also has a "REALIO target" called "SIMULATION" and some conditional assembly statements in that case uses "strange" opcodes which - after some search - turned out to be PDP-11 assembly instructions.
+Also, I wouldn't ever think a PDP-11 assembler knows about 6502.
+Combined this with some "strange" syntax like "LDAI", I had the conclusion, that they are just macros, basically implementing a "kind of" 6502 assembler based on MACRO-10's macro capabilities.
+Again: this is guess-work from my side, I can be wrong ...

-Other than that, MACRO-10 has a very strange syntax from today's point of view.
+Other than those above, MACRO-10 has a very strange syntax from today's point of view.

 For example `<...>` were used as `(...)` in expressions but also for marking blocks for a `DEFINE` or `REPEAT`.
+This is a pattern with MACRO-10, many things used for multiple purposes, and hard to tell the actual meaning.
+This also means, a fully automated converter is harder to be written, thus my choice to use a semi-automated approach: I have some manually massaged source (`m6502-orig.asm`) which couldn't be compiled neither MACRO-10 nor CA65.
+It's just an intermediate step, to help my converter to be really simple (sort of ...) and trivial.

 Also "naked" numbers in the source are translated to directly emitting byte into the output file: